Toyota ZZ engine: 2ZZ-GE

 The 2ZZ-GE is a 1796 cc version built in Japan, in collaboration with Yamaha Motor Corporation.
 Bore x stroke is 82x85 mm.
 It uses Multi-point Fuel Injection, VVTL-i, and features forged steel connecting rods.
 Compression ratio is 11.5:1, necessitating high-octane gasoline (91 octane or above in the (R+M)/2 scale used in North America).

-Power output for this engine varies depending on the vehicle and tuning, with the Celica GT-S, Corolla T-Sport, Lotus Elise and Lotus Exige offering 141 kW, whereas the American versions of the 2003 Matrix and Pontiac Vibe versions produce 180 hp @ 7,600 rpm and 130 lbft @ 6800 rpm, with all later years offering anywhere from 173 hp in 2004 to 164 hp in 2006 due to a recurved powerband.
-The differing power figures from 2004 through 2006 are due to changes in dynamometer testing procedures.
+Power output for this engine varies depending on the vehicle and tuning, with the Celica GT-S, Corolla T-Sport, Lotus Elise and Lotus Exige offering 192 PS, whereas the American versions of the 2003 Matrix and Pontiac Vibe versions produce 180 hp at 7,600 rpm and 130 lbft at 6800 rpm, with all later years offering anywhere from 173 hp in 2004 to 164 hp in 2006 due to a recurved powerband.
 Due to noise regulations, Toyota recalled them for a flash of the PCM to up their output to classify them in the more lenient "sports car" noise category.
 The Australian variant Corolla Sportivo produces 141 kW at 7,600 rpm and 181 Nm of torque.

-The Corolla Compressor and Lotus Exige S add a supercharger with intercooler to achieve 225 hp, while the Exige 240R's supercharger increases output to 240 hp.
-The addition of a non-intercooled supercharger to the Elise SC produces 218 hp with a considerable weight saving.
-The supercharged engines are not labeled with the "Z" suffix as would be expected in other supercharged Toyota engines (i.e. the supercharged 2ZZ-GE is not named as "2ZZ-GZE").
+The Corolla Compressor and Lotus Exige S add an Eaton M62 supercharger with intercooler to achieve 225 hp, while the output of the Exige 240R is 240 hp and on the Exige S 260 it is 257 hp.
+The addition of a non-intercooled supercharger to the Elise SC produces 218 hp, along with a considerable weight saving.
+These supercharged engines are not labeled with the "Z" suffix as would be expected in other supercharged Toyota engines (i.e. the supercharged 2ZZ-GE is not named as "2ZZ-GZE").

 Toyota commissioned Yamaha to design the 2ZZ-GE, based on Toyota's ZZ block, for high-RPM operation and producing a power peak near the top of the RPM range.
-The high-pressure die-cast aluminum alloy engine block of the 2ZZ-GE featured cylinder walls with Metal Matrix Composite (MMC), which is a reinforcement material composed of ceramic parts and fibers.
+Its die-cast aluminum alloy engine block has Metal Matrix Composite (MMC) cylinder liners, a reinforcement material composed of ceramic parts and fibers, rather than a cast-iron one that was used in the 1ZZ-FE.

 Unique to the ZZ family, the 2ZZ-GE utilizes a dual camshaft profile system (the "L" in VVTL-i, known by enthusiasts and engineers alike as "lift" similar to Honda's VTEC) to produce the added power without an increase in displacement or forced induction.
 The 2ZZ-GE was the first production engine to combine cam-phasing variable valve timing with dual-profile variable valve lift in the American market.
 The table below lists the specifications of the two camshaft profiles.